-Amalrik became widely-known because of his work Will the Soviet Union survive until 1984?, which has been translated into many languages (see Chronicle 12.10 [item 8]).
+Amalrik became widely-known because of his work Will the Soviet Union survive until 1984?
+(CCE 12.10, item 8), which has been translated into many languages.

-During the last months before his arrest Amalrik wrote “An open letter to Anatoly Kuznetsov” (see Chronicle 11.14 [item 1]), an article on foreign correspondents in Moscow (see Chronicle 13.9 [item 10]) and a letter to the journal Der Spiegel, “Why I am not an agent of the KGB”.
+During the last months before his arrest Amalrik wrote “An open letter to Anatoly Kuznetsov” (CCE 11.14, item 1), an article on foreign correspondents in Moscow (CCE 13.9, item 10) and a letter to the journal Der Spiegel, “Why I am not an agent of the KGB”.

 On 26 May, five days after his arrest, Amalrik was taken to Sverdlovsk, probably in order to avoid the publicity of a trial in Moscow.

 At present Amalrik is in an investigation prison.
 His case is being handled by I. A. Kirinkin, an investigator of the Sverdlovsk City Procuracy.